 It appears that women line administrators varied significantly on prestige-related variables and that it is possible to differentiate groups of women administrators using these variables.
-Very few (7.5%) held high status positions.
-A substantial minority (32%) were in relatively low status positions, mainly working in small, rural, often elementary districts.
-The remainder, mainly high school principals and assistant superintendents, were in moderate to large sized districts, but supervised only slightly more people than those in the lowest status group.
+Very few (7.5%) held positions with high prestige; while a substantial minority (32%) were in relatively low prestige jobs, mainly working in small, rural, often elementary districts.
+The remainder, mainly high school principals and assistant superintendents, were in moderate to large sized districts, but supervised only slightly more people than those in the group with the lowest prestige.
 As expected, those in the four groups differed on some demographic variables and a number of career related variables.
-In a parallel to the Weberian notion of status groups with varying life-styles, respondents in the four groups also differed significantly on life-style related variables.
-For instance, in contrast to those in the lowest status group, those in the highest status group more often had husbands in professional level jobs, extensive contacts with others through organizational memberships, and fewer household responsibilities.
-Not only was it possible to distinguish women school administrators on the basis of the relative prestige of their jobs, but the resulting groups also appeared to differ in life-style characteristics, thus providing a parallel to the Weberian notion of status groups within societies.
+In a parallel to the Weberian notion of status groups with varying life-styles, respondents in the four groups also differed significantly on life-style related variables, suggesting that they might represent relatively discrete "status groups."